asaikali/modern-spring-on-kubernetes/web/sse/README.md

 ## Overview

-Server-Sent Events (SSE) is a web standard that enables a server to push real-time updates to a web browser over a single HTTP connection.
-Unlike WebSockets, SSE provides **unidirectional communication** from server to client, making it perfect for scenarios like live notifications, real-time dashboards, chat messages, or system monitoring feeds.
+Server-Sent Events (SSE) enables a server to push real-time updates to clients over a single HTTP connection.
+Unlike WebSockets, SSE provides **unidirectional communication** from server to client, making it ideal for live notifications, dashboards, or monitoring feeds.

-Think of SSE as a persistent HTTP connection where the server can continuously "drip-feed" data to the client as events occur, without the client needing to repeatedly poll for updates.

-## Background & History
+## Background

-Server-Sent Events was introduced as part of the **HTML5 specification** around **2009-2010**, standardized by the W3C and WHATWG.
-The technology emerged during the push for more interactive web applications, addressing the need for real-time communication without the complexity of WebSockets.
+SSE was standardized as part of **HTML5 around 2010**, addressing the need for real-time web communication without complex polling or WebSocket overhead.
+It leverages existing HTTP infrastructure while providing native browser support via the EventSource API.

-**Key historical context:**
-- **Before SSE (2000s)**: Developers used polling, long-polling, or complex iframe hacks
-- **2009-2010**: SSE standardized as part of HTML5's EventSource API
-- **2011+**: Widespread browser adoption (IE was the last to support it in IE11)
-- **Today**: SSE is baseline supported across all modern browsers

-The standard was designed to be **simple and lightweight** - leveraging existing HTTP infrastructure while providing the real-time capabilities developers needed.

 ## The SSE Protocol